 ACCOUNTS RECEIVABLE POLICY

 A systematic procedure has been established for collecting tuition and incidental receivables.
 All tuition and fees will be collected by FACTS tuition management.
-The responsible party (defined as a student's family, guardian or custodial parent) must pay any past due debts and obligations incurred in prior academic terms before being permitted to register.
-Additionally, all known debts and obligations incurred during the current term must be paid prior to a student being allowed to complete pre- registration for any future terms.
-In addition, no grade reports, certificates of credit, diplomas or transcripts will be issued for any student with any unpaid or delinquent debt or obligation owed to Holy Souls.
+The responsible party (defined as a student's family, guardian, or custodial parent) must pay any past-due debts and obligations incurred in prior academic terms before being permitted to re-enroll.
+Additionally, all known debts and obligations incurred during the current term must be paid before a student can complete re-enrollment for any future terms.
+In addition, no grade reports, certificates of credit, diplomas, or transcripts will be issued for any student with any unpaid or delinquent debt or obligation owed to Holy Souls.

-Registration fees are collected immediately when incurred during enrollment once the family completes the student's online enrollment.
+Registration and building fees (if applicable) are collected immediately from new families when incurred during enrollment once the family completes the student's online enrollment.
 For receivables other than registration fees, collection efforts should begin no later than thirty days after the obligation has been incurred, or the student's enrollment will be released.

 For all accounts receivable, a minimum of three (3) billings or letters of contact shall be sent by Holy Souls at thirty (30) day intervals once an account becomes delinquent (defined as thirty (30) days or more past due.)
 The second letter or billing for delinquent amounts will require a meeting with Business office personnel within ten (10) days to determine the appropriate course of action for repayment.
 If the parties involved do not agree to this meeting, then a "Termination of Attendance" letter requesting payment within a period not to exceed ten (10) days will be sent by certified mail.
 A "Termination of Attendance" form will be initiated immediately by the Business Office if payment is not made in response to the final request.
 This will result in the termination of the student's enrollment.